StJ0hn/CybersecurityPortfolio/README.md

 ## Description

-Repository with hands-on activities completed during the **Google Cybersecurity Certificate**, including reflections and connections applied to real software development projects.
+Repository with hands-on projects completed during the **Google Cybersecurity Certificate**, including reflections and connections applied to real software development projects.
 The goal is to demonstrate practical application of information security concepts rather than just course completion.

 ## Overview

-This repository gathers practical exercises from the certificate, organized by topic.
+This repository gathers practical projects from the certificate, organized by topic.
 Each activity is documented with its own context, scenario, and the reasoning behind the decisions made — not just the raw deliverable.

 I'm a Software Engineering student at UFC (Campus Russas), currently focused on fullstack development (Java/Spring Boot and TypeScript/Node.js), expanding into security as a direct complement to my technical background.